dayantrivani/rclone-backup/README.md

 ### Automatic sync

-Start the container with default settings. (automatic backup at 5 minute every hour)
+Start the container with some settings.
+(See variables below, automatic backup at 5 minute every hour)

 ```shell
 docker run -d \